Growing up in Beaumont, Texas, Thunder center Kendrick Perkins was without parents by the age of 5.

-Kendrick Perkins visited White Fields on Saturday and was moved by what he saw.
-White Fields offers a long-term home for boys ages 8 to 18, who are in the permanent custody of the Oklahoma Department of Human Services Child Welfare Division.
+Founded 13 years ago in Piedmont, White Fields offers a long-term home for boys ages 8 to 18, who are in the permanent custody of the Oklahoma Department of Human Services Child Welfare Division.
 Its mission is “to meet the physical, emotional, educational and spiritual needs … with counseling and guidance.”

 “I've got two sons of my own, so I was just thinking about those young men who are over there without parents and had to grow up not really knowing their family,” Perkins explained.
 “It's a tough situation, but they've got good people there who work with them.
 I really like how the whole thing is done.
 Kids look happy, even though they're in the situation that they're in.
 People are really taking good care of them and taking time with them.”